geeksville/framework-portduino/README.md

 - Send in platformio PR
 - Let LinuxSerial go places other than stdout
 - Make a variant that runs on top of MyNewt
-- Unify Threading wrappers with the FreeRTOS versions
+- Unify Thread/Semaphore/TypedQueue wrappers with the FreeRTOS versions